v-cakoll/docs.it-it/docs/machine-learning/tutorials/github-issue-classification.md

 Le metriche seguenti vengono valutate per la classificazione multiclasse:

 * MicroAccuracy (Accuratezza micro): ogni coppia campione-classe contribuisce nello stesso modo alla metrica di accuratezza.
-Si vuole che la micro precisione sia la più vicina possibile.
+You want Micro Accuracy to be as close to one as possible.

 * MacroAccuracy (Accuratezza macro): ogni classe contribuisce nello stesso modo alla metrica di accuratezza.
 Alle classi di minoranza viene assegnato un peso uguale a quello delle classi più grandi.
-Si vuole che l'accuratezza della macro sia il più vicino possibile.
+You want Macro Accuracy to be as close to one as possible.

 * LogLoss (Perdita di log): vedere [Perdita di log](../resources/glossary.md#log-loss).
 Il valore desiderato per LogLoss è il valore più prossimo a 0.

-* Riduzione della perdita di log: intervalli da [-inf, 1,00], dove 1,00 è una stima perfetta e 0 indica stime significative.
-Si vuole che la riduzione della perdita di log sia il più vicino possibile.
+* Log-loss reduction - Ranges from [-inf, 1.00], where 1.00 is perfect predictions and 0 indicates mean predictions.
+You want Log-loss reduction to be as close to one as possible.

 ### <a name="displaying-the-metrics-for-model-validation"></a>Visualizzazione delle metriche per la convalida del modello